 Take advantage of your echo form

 Hyper Scape features a unique revive mechanic.
 When you go down in a squad mode, you are not immediately eliminated.
 Instead, you are transformed into an “echo” which is essentially a disembodied version of your character.
-While in the echo form you can move freely about the map without being seen or taking damage.
+While in the echo form you can move freely about the map without being seen.
 The echo state can be used to ping enemies and loot for your team.
 If used properly, the echo form can give your team the recon edge.

 When an enemy dies, your squad gains access to a restore point on their body.
 Echos can activate restore points, where their teammates can then revive them.

 Of course, when an echo returns to combat they will have to find new weapons and hacks.
 Each restore point can only be used once, so if multiple members of your trio are down, you will have to use two separate restore points for each revive.